Most popular as a companion pet!

 Popular names for the Pyrador’s Labrador Retriever parents, which are also the most popular dog names in the United States, are:

 What is a Pyrador?

-A Pyrador (or Labranees) is a hybrid dog that is a cross between the excellent guarding of sheep, the Great Pyrenees (also called Pyr or Pyrenean Mountain Dog) and the easygoing hunting dog and most popular breed in the United States for 26 years in a row, the Labrador Retriever.
+A Pyrador is a hybrid dog that is a cross between the Great Pyrenees, which is also called Pyr or Pyrenean Mountain Dog and an excellent guardian of sheep, and the Labrador Retriever, the easygoing hunting dog and most popular breed in the U.S. for 26 years in a row.

 How big will a Pyrador get?

 A Pyrador generally tends to be a large (sometimes giant) size breed that can weigh anywhere from 55-100 lbs and have a height of 21.5-28 inches.

 Pyradors do not tend to be aggressive except when acting as guard dogs to protect livestock, family and home.
 However, if they are badly socialized and untrained they can be aggressive like any other dog.
 Older dogs from rescues that have been abandoned tend to be family dogs.

 Yes, a Pyrador is an excellent family dog.

 Yes, Pyradors are heavy shedders and need brushing once daily, twice a day if during shedding season.

 How much does a Pyrador cost?